 How do I get rid of Norway rats?

-For homeowners looking to get rid of Norway rats from their home or property, contact Prosite Pest Control—we specialize in rodent control!
-At Prosite, we offer comprehensive pest control services that include a comprehensive inspection.
+For homeowners looking to get rid of Norway rats in their home or property, contact Prosite Pest Control—we specialize in rodent control!
+At Prosite, we offer comprehensive pest control services for Norway rats that include a detailed inspection.

 We begin by conducting a thorough inspection of the property and accurate identification of the rodents on your property.
 We will then locate entry points and determine what conditions in or around your structure are attracting Norway rats.
 Upon completing our inspection, we'll discuss our findings with you and recommend a treatment plan to get rid of these pests.

-If you're interested in learning more about our rodent control services, please contact Prosite today.
+If you're interested in learning more about our rat control services for Ellensburg and the surrounding areas, please contact Prosite today.

 How do I prevent problems with Norway rats?

-- At Prosite, we recommend implementing the following rodent prevention tips to keep destructive Norway rats out of your Washington home:
+At Prosite, we recommend implementing the following prevention tips to keep destructive Norway rats out of your Washington home:

-Seal cracks and crevices found in your home's foundation, exterior walls, and spaces located around utilities (pipes, wire, and ducts).
+- Seal any cracks and crevices found in your home's foundation, exterior walls, and spaces located around utilities (pipes, wire, and ducts).